-If you would like to cultivate cucumbers without the hassle of setting up a trellis and dealing with sprawling vines, then this guide is for you.
+If you are looking to cultivate cucumbers without the hassle of setting up a trellis and tending to long vines, then this guide is tailor-made for you.

 Lucky for you, you’re about to discover the magic of bush cucumbers.